EvisHome/Home-Assistant/examples/mushroom-chip-card/readme.md

 * [mushroom-cards](https://github.com/piitaya/lovelace-mushroom) by piitaya
 * [card-mod](https://github.com/thomasloven/lovelace-card-mod) by Thomas Lovén

-Storing some mods I was experimenting with here as examples/reference.
+Storing some mods I was experimenting with, here as examples/reference.

 **NOTE!** Quoting the developer (piitay)